“Design everything on the assumption that people are not heartless or stupid but marvelously capable, given the chance.”

-These are the universally-accepted guidelines for flag design, and our judges will be following them at their discretion.
-These not rules!
-But deviating from these guidelines should only be done with careful intention.
+These are the universally-accepted guidelines for flag design, and our judges followed them at their discretion.
+These were not rules!
+But deviating from these guidelines should only have been done with careful intention.
 (You can find the actual Contest Rules HERE.)

 Keep it simple, so simple a child can draw it from memory.

 Use meaningful symbolism.

 Use a small number (6 or less) of basic, solid colors.